-We tend to think of these figures as "works of art," and they can be seen today in many art museums throughout the world, but the concept of a "work of art" that is created for solely aesthetic enjoyment seems not yet to have existed.
+We tend to think of these figures as "works of art," but the concept of a "work of art" that is created for solely aesthetic enjoyment seems not yet to have existed.
 These figures were made to serve a particular function, but we happen not to know what that function was.
 Nearly all of the figures that archaeologists have recovered had been buried in tombs along with the remains of the deceased, but this does not mean that the figures were necessarily created to serve as burial goods.
-They may have served some ritual function for some period before they were buried, either with their owner or with someone else, perhaps someone of particular status.
+They may have served some ritual function for some period before they were buried with their owner or with someone else, perhaps someone of particular status.
 Regardless of the purpose or purposes for which they were made, these Cycladic sculptures are notable in a number of respects.
-Like earlier Neolithic sculptures, these figures continue to represent females in the nude, a practice that was generally abandoned elsewhere during the Bronze Age.
-On the other hand, Cycladic civilization shares a feature that appears elsewhere at this period only in the urban civilizations of Egypt and Mesopotamia, namely the practice of creating sculpture on a large scale.
+Like the earlier Neolithic sculpture, these figures continue to represent females in the nude, a practice that was generally abandoned elsewhere during the Bronze Age.
+On the other hand, Cycladic civilization shares a feature that appears elsewhere at this period only in the urban civilizations of Egypt and Mesopotamia, namely the practice of creating large-scale sculpture.
 Some of the Cycladic works are life-sized or nearly life-sized, yet there is no evidence of contact between the people of the Cyclades and the people of those other civilizations.